sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 - Other Voluntary Submissions: Any additional personal information the player chooses to share during gameplay or through customer support interactions.

 #### 2. Data Collected Automatically
-This data is collected by our systems when the player interacts with our Services:
+This data is collected when the player interacts with app:
 - Game Account Information: Account identifiers, game progress, and user preferences.
 - Device and Network Information: Mobile device identifiers, IP address, device model, operating system, and language settings.
 - Usage and Performance Data: Information related to gameplay behavior, in-app interactions, and application performance (e.g., crash reports).